maria thrÆn

 Maria Thrän (they/them) is an interdisciplinary artist, performer, and writer based between Berlin and Seattle.

 Their doctoral research examines how voice, ritual, and sensing technologies can operate as systems of care rather than tools of extraction.
-The voice functions as both transmitter and sensor—an embodied technology carrying breath, grain, tension, and refusal beyond language.
+The voice functions as both transmitter and sensor—an embodied technology carrying breath, grain, tension, and refusal beyond language in relation to more - than - human enteties.

 CURRENT EXHIBITIONS